 Give yourself permission to feel without getting into too much grief, pain, or self-pity.
 Try to remember all the good things in life.
 Reach out to a friend and ask for help.
 Stay in gratitude as much as you possibly can.
 It is only human to feel many different ways all at once.
 However, be aware that major shifts in mood from elation to depression could signal a co-occuring mental health issue such as bi-polar disorder.

-As an addict begins to practice humility and acceptance in relations with ourselves, to God, and others, they will experience freedom and be available to truly love others.
-Cut off all demands and expectations of people, places, and things.
+As an addict begins to practice love, tolerance, humility and acceptance in relations with ourselves, to God, and others, they will experience freedom and be available to truly love others.
+They will learn how to cut off all demands and expectations of people, places, and things.
 One’s present state of well-being should not depend on how others treat you, if only this or that would happen.
 Accept what is, and do your best to change the things you do have control over.
 Let go of the rest.
 Holding on, demanding, possessing, controlling, or grasping to an outside circumstance will only lead to meaningless frustration and depression.
 Surrender these terrible disabling demands to God, and then you will be able to be present and love others fully and freely.
 It is clear that the steady stream of life can’t flow until all of our awful dependencies are broken to the very core.
 To learn that others can not provide one with prestige and security, and learn to depend on God and trust and let go of fear is a major leap.